ipetkov/crane/docs/API.md

   Useful for caching incremental cargo builds.
   - Default value: the result of `buildDepsOnly` after applying the arguments set (with the respective default values).
-  - `installCargoArtifactsMode` will be set to `"use-zstd"` if not specified.
   - `installPhase` and `installPhaseCommand` will be removed, and no installation hooks will be run
 * `cargoBuildCommand`: A cargo invocation to run during the derivation's build